discoproject/disco/doc/contrib/discodb/discodb.rst

 `discodb` is comprised of a low-level data structure implemented in C, and a high-level :class:`discodb.DiscoDB` class which exposes a dict-like interface for using the low-level data structure from Python.
-In contrast to Python's default dictionary, discodb can handle tens of millions of key-value pairs without consuming gigabytes of memory.
+In contrast to Python's builtin dict object, discodb can handle tens of millions of key-value pairs without consuming gigabytes of memory.

 In addition to basic key-value mappings, discodb supports evaluation of